edgelesssys/constellation/docs/versioned_docs/version-2.5/workflows/terminate.md

 # Terminate your cluster

 You can terminate your cluster using the CLI.
-For this, you need the Terraform state file named `terraform.tfstate` in the current directory.
+For this, you need the Terraform state directory named `constellation-terraform` in the current directory.

 :::danger